syncfusion-content/js-api-docs/api/js/ejMenu.md

 ### container `string`
 {:#members:container}

-Specifies the target id of sub menu.
-On clicking menu the specified container element, sub menu gets shown.
+Specifies the container element selectors for submenu’s collision.
+The submenu gets displayed based on spacing available with respect to container element.

 #### Default Value